Learn

 Ask Advice From Your School’s Guidance Office

-Check out your school guidance website as well as other high school websites, your boss, your parents’ boss, a coach, extended family connections.
-Ask for specific niche scholarships based on your unique criteria you share and ask them for local ones only offered in your area.
+Check out your school guidance website as well as other high school websites, your boss, your parents’ boss, a coach, and extended family connections.
+Ask for specific niche scholarships based on the unique criteria you share and ask them for local ones only offered in your area.

 Google Specific Local or Niche Scholarships by Name of Niche